 Q: Let’s start with a very basic question, what prompted you to launch Jay-Ho?
 There is no dearth of talk shows lined up on electronic and social media coming up with all the information that people need to know about their celebrities.
 Why do you think people hook on to your show?

 Jay Kumar: Thanks for giving me an opportunity to share with you the idea behind the Jay-Ho show.
-You have rightly pointed out that today one would find a plethora of information about the artists, sports star, film stars and singers.
+You have rightly pointed out that today one would find a plethora of information about artists, sports stars, film stars, and singers.
 But all this is part of a promotional exercise.
 These interviews you read or watch have either been put up by PR agencies managing their new releases or building their personal brand.

-Jay-Ho!
-Show is not designed as a Fast food recipe or a tiktok/Instagram reels.
+Jay-Ho! show is not designed as a Fast food recipe or a TikTok/Instagram Reels.
 There are already so many shows around it.
-Jay-Ho is slow and we try to dig deeper in understanding the process of Success and failures.
-We all have fears and we try to understand and learn from our guests how do they manage their fears, their anxieties and stay grounded.
-My goal is always to capture the positives vibes of my guest and pass it our audience.
+Jay-Ho is slow, and we try to dig deeper to understand the process of Success and failures.
+We all have fears, and we try to understand and learn from our guests how do they manage their fears, their anxieties and stay grounded.
+My goal is always to capture the positive vibes of my guests and pass it our audience.

 I want to make sure that even a kid in a remote locality of India or one living in New York gets some value out of Jay-Ho!
 With this motto on the back of my mind, I try to maintain the lucidity of the language, keeping it simple yet entertaining.

 We choose our guests very carefully.
 It is important for our theme to have a guest who can inspire.
-My goal is to let my audience know the best practices they followed in life.
+My goal is to let my audience know the best practices they follow in life.
 For example, one of my guests, who made it big in early years of his career, later lost his/her momentum.
 The artist is now making a comeback in a big way.
 The story is quite motivational.
 He/she even cites the reasons for the failure.
 Failure is not a step backward; it is, in fact, an excellent stepping stone to success.
-To quote Winston Churchill, “Success is not final, failure is not fatal: It is the courage to continue that counts”.
-Many of my guests are living example of this quote.
-Identifying your strengths and weaknesses are important.
+To quote Winston Churchill, “Success is not final, failure is not fatal: It is the courage to continue that count”.
+Many of my guests are living examples of this quote.
+Identifying your strengths and weaknesses is important.

-Q: Now that your show is a rage in the US and getting attention from other countries like the UK, Canada, Middle East, and India could you recount your journey.
-How the Jay-Ho show was conceptualised, planned and finally implemented?
+Q: Now that your show is a rage in the US and getting attention from other countries like the UK, Canada, the Middle East, and India could you recount your journey?
+How the Jay-Ho show was conceptualized, planned and finally implemented?

 Jay Kumar: When this idea came to me, I had no clue as to how to pull it off.
 All I knew was that I wanted a show that would be about mainly inspiring people/celebrities who have a body of work behind and have been around for some time.
 Here in the US, there is a renewed interest in Indian cinema.
 A lot of young people from the Indian subcontinent want to know about Indian films, actors, singers and what have you but their search begins and ends with Google.